 GoDaddy offers a free Office 365 subscription.
 They’ll also bundle many of their services like DNS, accounting, etc.

-If you are a small business who doesn’t need/want nitty-gritty cPanel features – and likes the convenience of GoDaddy’s complementary services, then GoDaddy will be good.
+If you are a small business who doesn’t need/want nitty-gritty cPanel features – and you like the convenience of GoDaddy’s complementary services, then GoDaddy will be good.
 If you are want to experiment and want access to more advanced features, then HostGator will be a better fit on features for you.

 The core job of a web host goes beyond simply storing and delivering files to your website visitors.
 You’ll also want your web host to deliver the files quickly.

-There are a lot of factors that go into website speed, and many times you cannot blame a slow website on a slow host (e.g., even the most powerful engine cannot go Zero to 60mph in 5 seconds if it’s pulling a massive boat).
+There are a lot of factors that go into website speed, and many times, you cannot blame a slow website on a slow host (e.g., even the most powerful engine cannot go Zero to 60mph in 5 seconds if it’s pulling a massive boat).

 That said – server speed is still critical.
-There’s not really a good way for non-network engineers to measure server speed between hosts (since again, lots of factors).
+There’s not really a good way for non-network engineers to measure server speed between hosts (since, again, lots of factors).

 Here are the results from my most recent test –